iPhone 13 rumors: All the last-minute gossip about Apple's new iPhone

 1TB storage for the iPhone 13 Pro and Pro Max

 In a recent investor report, spotted by 9to5Mac, Kuo says the iPhone 13 Pro and iPhone 13 Pro Max will be available in 1TB storage, while the iPhone 13 and iPhone 13 Mini will be available in 128GB, 256GB and 512GB options.
-If this rumor rings true, this would mean the 64GB storage, previously offered for the iPhone 12, will not be an option for the iPhone 13.
+If this rumor rings true, this would mean the 64GB storage option, previously offered for the iPhone 12, will not be available for the iPhone 13.

 As we near the expected iPhone announcement on Sept.
 14, we'll keep this post updated with all the iPhone 13 leaks, rumors and other speculation as it comes up, so check back.